Ex-leader Shinzo Abe critically shot in shock Japan attack | Politics

 - Japan

-Former Japanese Prime Minister Shinzo Abe, an arch-conservative and one of the country's most divisive figures, was shot and critically wounded during a campaign speech Friday in western Japan.
+Former Japanese Prime Minister Shinzo Abe, an arch-conservative and one of his nation's most divisive figures, was shot and critically wounded during a campaign speech Friday in western Japan.
 He was airlifted to a hospital but officials said he was not breathing and his heart had stopped.

-Kishida and his Cabinet ministers hastily returned to Tokyo from other campaign events around the country after the shooting.
-"I'm praying for former prime minister Abe's survival from the bottom of my heart," Kishida said at the prime minister's office after he arrived on a defense helicopter from Yamagata.

-He said Abe was receiving the utmost medical treatment.
-Abe, who is 67 and was Japan's longest-serving leader before stepping down in 2020, was in cardio and pulmonary arrest as he was being airlifted to the hospital, local fire department official Makoto Morimoto said.
+Abe, who is 67 and was Japan's longest-serving leader before stepping down in 2020, was in cardio and pulmonary arrest as he was airlifted to the hospital, local fire department official Makoto Morimoto said.

-NHK public broadcaster aired dramatic footage of Abe giving a speech outside of the main train station in Nara.
+NHK public broadcaster aired dramatic footage of Abe giving a speech outside of a train station in the western city of Nara.
 He is standing, dressed in a navy blue suit, raising his fist when a gunshot is heard.
-The footage then shows Abe collapsed on the street, with several security guards running toward him.
-He is holding his chest, his shirt smeared with blood.
+The footage then shows Abe collapsed on the street, with security guards running toward him.
+He holds his chest, his shirt smeared with blood.

-In the next moment, security guards leap on top of a man in a gray shirt, who lies face down on the pavement.
-A double-barreled device which appeared to be a handmade gun can be seen on the ground.
+In the next moment, security guards leap on top of a man in a gray shirt who lies face down on the pavement.
+A double-barrelled device that appeared to be a handmade gun is seen on the ground.

-Nara prefectural police confirmed the arrest of a suspect for alleged attempted murder and identified him as Tetsuya Yamagami, 41.
+Nara prefectural police confirmed the arrest of Tetsuya Yamagami, 41, on suspicion of attempted murder.
 NHK reported that the suspect served in the Maritime Self-Defense Force for three years in the 2000s.

-The Yomiuri Shimbun newspaper printed extra editions, which were quickly grabbed by people on the street to read about the shooting.

-Nara, once the capital of Japan, is just to the east of Osaka on the country's main Honshu island.
+"I use the harshest words to condemn (the act)," Kishida said as he struggled to control his emotions.
+He said the government planned to review the security situation, but added that Abe had the highest protection.
+Opposition leaders condemned the attack as a challenge to Japan's democracy and prayed for Abe's recovery.
+In Tokyo, people stopped on the street to grab extra editions of the Yomiuri Shimbun newspaper or watch TV coverage of the shooting.

-Abe cited a chronic health problem when he resigned as prime minister.
-Abe has had ulcerative colitis since he was a teenager and has said the condition was controlled with treatment.
+When he resigned as prime minister, Abe said he had a recurrence of the ulcerative colitis he'd had since he was a teenager.

 He told reporters at the time that it was "gut-wrenching" to leave many of his goals unfinished.
 He spoke of his failure to resolve the issue of the Japanese abducted years ago by North Korea, a territorial dispute with Russia, and a revision of Japan's war-renouncing constitution.